LisaKVW/WeatherApp/readme.md

 ## Description
-A simple app to find the weather of your searched location in Celcius and Fahrenheit.
+A simple app to find the weather of your searched location in Celcius and Fahrenheit, made with HTML, CSS and Javascript.

 ## Technologies used